-During a sigmoidoscopy, the doctor inserts a sigmoidoscope (a pencil thin, flexible tube with a light and a camera) into the anus (the opening at the end of the large intestine, where bowel movements leave the body).
-The tube is slowly moved through the rectum (the final portion of the large intestine, which stores waste) and into the lower part of the colon.
+A sigmoidoscopy is done with a device called a sigmoidoscope.
+A sigmoidoscope is a pencil thin, flexible tube with a light and a camera on the end.
+During a sigmoidoscopy, the doctor inserts the sigmoidoscope into the anus, through the rectum, and into the lower part of the colon.
 The doctor views the inside of the colon through the scope or on a video monitor.

-A sigmoidoscopy is often used to find intestinal polyps, which are small abnormal growths that may become cancerous, as well as to screen for colorectal cancer.
-It can also be used as a diagnostic test for patients who have rectal bleeding, a change in bowel habits, or other symptoms.
+Doctors often use this exam to screen for colorectal cancer or intestinal polyps.
+Polyps are small abnormal growths that may become cancerous.
+They also use it as a diagnostic test for patients who have rectal bleeding, a change in bowel habits, or other symptoms.

-Most sigmoidoscopies are performed by a gastroenterologist with the help of a nurse in a doctor's office or at a hospital.
-A gastroenterologist is a doctor who specializes in the gastrointestinal tract, including the stomach and intestines.
-However, sigmoidoscopies are also performed by primary care physicians, such as a general practitioner or internal medicine doctor.
-A nurse practitioner or physician assistant may also be qualified to perform the procedure.
+A gastroenterologist performs most sigmoidoscopies with the help of a nurse in a doctor's office or at a hospital.
+This type of doctor specializes in the gastrointestinal tract, including the stomach and intestines.
+A surgeon, primary care or family practice doctor, nurse practitioner, or physician assistant may also perform the procedure.

-When you schedule your appointment, you will be given detailed instructions about how to prepare for your sigmoidoscopy, including when and where to arrive for the test.
-Tell your doctor about all medications and supplements you are taking, and ask whether you should take them on the day of the test.
-You may need to stop taking medications that increase your risk of bleeding, such as aspirin or blood thinners, for a few days before the sigmoidoscopy.
-In addition, discuss any drug allergies or other health conditions you may have.
+When you schedule the exam, your doctor will give you detailed instructions on how to prepare.
+Tell him or her about all medications you are taking.
+Also, be sure to ask whether you should take them on the day of the test.
+You may need to stop taking medications that increase your risk of bleeding for a few days before the sigmoidoscopy.
+These medications include aspirin or blood thinners.
+Also discuss any drug allergies or other health conditions you may have.

-Because your lower colon must be completely clean for the doctor to examine it, you will need to use one or two enemas (a process that involves injecting liquid into the anus to cause bowel movements) or very strong laxatives the night before or the day of the sigmoidoscopy.
-You may also need to follow a liquid diet for up to 24 hours before the procedure, which means only eating foods such as fat-free bouillon or broth, black coffee, strained fruit juice, or gelatin.
+Your lower colon must be empty for the doctor to examine it.
+So, you will need to use an enema or very strong laxatives the night before or the day of the sigmoidoscopy.
+You may also need to follow a liquid diet for up to 24 hours before the exam.
+This means eating only foods such as fat-free bouillon or broth, black coffee, strained fruit juice, or gelatin.

-In addition, you will be asked to sign a consent form that states you understand the benefits and risks of the sigmoidoscopy and agree to undergo the test.
+In addition, you will be asked to sign a consent form stating you understand the benefits and risks of the exam and agree to the test.
 Talk with your doctor about any concerns you have about the sigmoidoscopy.

-Finally, check with your insurance provider to find out whether the sigmoidoscopy is covered under your plan or if there will be additional out-of-pocket costs.
+Finally, check your insurance provider plan to see if it covers the sigmoidoscopy or if you will have additional out-of-pocket costs.

 During the procedure

 When you arrive for your sigmoidoscopy, you will need to remove your clothing and change into a hospital gown.
-The doctor will ask you to lie on your side on an examining table, and a sheet will be draped over your body.
+The doctor will ask you to lie on your side on an exam table and will drape a sheet over your body.
 Then the doctor will gently insert the lubricated scope into your rectum.
-The doctor will use the scope to blow air into your colon, which inflates it, making it easier to examine.
+He or she will use the scope to blow air into your colon.
+This inflates it and makes it easier to examine.
 You may feel bloated or like you need to go to the bathroom.

 Generally, a sigmoidoscopy is uncomfortable but not painful.
-As a result, a sigmoidoscopy is usually performed without anesthesia (medication that blocks awareness of pain).
-However, sedatives (medication that causes drowsiness) may be used if you are anxious about the procedure.
-If you start to feel pain at any time during the procedure, tell the doctor so he or she can reposition the scope.
+The doctor will probably perform it without anesthesia.
+However, the doctor may give you sedatives if you are anxious about the procedure.
+If you start to feel pain at any time, tell the doctor so he or she can reposition the scope.

 A sigmoidoscopy usually takes about 15 to 20 minutes to complete.

-If a polyp is found in your colon during the exam, the doctor will remove a piece of tissue or the entire polyp using a tool attached to the end of the sigmoidoscope.
-A sample of the tissue will be sent to a laboratory where it will be examined under a microscope by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluates cells, tissues, and organs to diagnose disease) to determine whether it is cancerous.
-Because finding polyps in the lower part of the colon means there is a higher chance of having polyps elsewhere in the colon, your doctor will likely recommend a colonoscopy to evaluate the remaining four to five feet of the colon that is not examined during a sigmoidoscopy.
-A colonoscopy is similar to a sigmoidoscopy, except that it allows the doctor to look at the entire colon.
+If the doctor finds a polyp in your colon during the exam, he or she will remove a piece of tissue or the entire polyp.
+The doctor does this using a tool attached to the end of the sigmoidoscope.
+He or she will send a sample of the tissue to a laboratory where a pathologist will examine it under a microscope to determine whether it is cancerous.
+Finding polyps in the lower part of the colon means there is a higher chance of having polyps elsewhere in the colon.
+So your doctor will likely recommend a colonoscopy to evaluate the remaining 4 to 5 feet of the colon that is not examined during a sigmoidoscopy.
+A colonoscopy allows the doctor to look at the entire colon.

 After the procedure

-You can expect to return to your normal activities immediately after the sigmoidoscopy, including driving, unless you were given a sedative.
-If you plan to use sedatives, arrange for a friend or family member to drive you home because you will be groggy from the medication after the procedure.
+You can expect to return to your normal activities immediately after the sigmoidoscopy, including driving.
+However, if your doctor plans to give you a sedative, you will need to arrange for a friend or family member to drive you home.
+You will be groggy from the medication after the procedure.

 Initially, you may feel cramps or bloating, but that discomfort usually passes quickly.
-People will often expel the gas that was put into the colon to inflate it as part of the procedure and may have some diarrhea as the gas is being released.
+People often expel the gas that was put into the colon during the procedure.
+And they may have some diarrhea while releasing the gas.
 You also may have a small amount of bleeding from your rectum, which is normal.
 If you have abdominal pain, major bleeding, dizziness, weakness, or a fever, you should call your doctor.

 Questions to ask your doctor